intelligent-machine-learning/dlrover/README.md

-# EasyDL: An Kubernetes-native Elastic And Auto-Resource Deep Learning Service
+# EasyDL: An Elastic And Auto-Resource Deep Learning Service

 EasyDL is a distributued deep learning framework to support elastic, fault-tolerance and automatic resource configuration on the cloud.